ordina-jworks/ordina-jworks.github.io/_posts/2021-10-04-selenium-e2e-testing.md

 ## test_E2E_addNewTodoToTable_And_DeleteTodoFromTable()
 The second (and last) E2E test actually interacts with the browser and asserts various elements based on these interactions.
-The test is responsible for clicking on the "Add" button, fill in an item in the description text box and confirming the item, adding it to the table of TODO's.
+The test is responsible for clicking on the "Add" button, fill in an item in the description text box and confirming the item, adding it to the table of TODOs.
 Right after adding the item to the table, the test assures that the table contains an item and has the correct content, then deletes the item from the table.
 Again, we use XPath in order to find the correct element because of the simple approach.
 This time, the syntax is a little bit more advanced but definitely still easy to  use.